 Offline time rewards

-Rewarding your players for not interacting with your game can be counter-intuitive, but the idea here is to reward players when they come back to the game, based on the time they spent offline.
-For example, in many Chinese MMOs players can receive offline experience based on the time they were off.
+Rewarding your players for not interacting with your game can be counter-intuitive, but the idea here is to reward players when they come back to the game, based on their time offline.
+For example, in many Chinese MMOs, players can receive offline experience based on the time they were off.
 Often, games have a time cap on the amount of XP you can gain from a single session to ensure that players check-in regularly.
 Here developers pull on the same strings as in games with a building/resource gathering-meta, where the stone quarries and lumber mills frequently call for players to clean up their stockpiles.

 Here’s MU Miracle’s (奇迹最强者) offline XP system

 Finally, here’s a short recap of this posts main points: